 We strongly encourage submissions from scholars from a range of career stages and disciplinary backgrounds, including those located outside Global North institutions and locations.

 The journal publishes a variety of formats including:

-- Articles...that report original empirical research or philosophical analyses that advance thinking in the field and provide you with provocative new insights and ideas.
+- Articles that report original empirical research or conceptual analyses that advance thinking in the field of STS and provide provocative new insights and ideas.

-- Book Reviews...that summarize, analyze and provide context for new publications on science, technology and their relations with society and culture, keeping you current on important literature in the field.
+- Review Essays that synthesise, analyze and provide context for multiple new publications on science, technology and their relations with society and culture.

 As scientific advances improve our lives, they also complicate how we live and react to the new technologies.
 More and more, human values come into conflict with scientific advancement as we deal with important issues such as nuclear power, environmental degradation and information technology.
 Science, Technology, & Human Values is a peer-reviewed, international, interdisciplinary journal containing research, analyses and commentary on the development and dynamics of science and technology, including their relationship to politics, society and culture.
 The journal provides you with work from scholars in a diverse range of disciplines across the social sciences.
 Among the disciplines you will find in Science, Technology, & Human Values are: political science, sociology, environmental studies, anthropology, literature, history, economics, and philosophy.

 |Courtney Addison||Te Herenga Waka – Victoria University of Wellington|

 |Kean Birch||York University, Canada|

 |Joan Donovan||Boston College, USA|

 |Rachel Douglas-Jones||IT University of Copenhagen, Denmark|